Training Opportunities - ESAC Trainees

-The period for applying for Trainee Opportunities in 2017 is now closed.
+The application for Trainee Opportunities in 2024 is now open!

 Who can apply?

 To apply you must be a national of an ESA Member State or one of its Cooperating States.
-Member States include: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Canada is a Cooperating State and Bulgaria, Cyprus, Latvia, Lithuania, Slovakia and Slovenia are European Cooperating States (PECS).
+Member States include: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
+Nationals from Latvia, Lithuania and Slovenia, as Associate Members, or Canada as a Cooperating State, can apply as well as those from Bulgaria, Cyprus and Slovakia as European Cooperating States.
 Studying in an ESA member state does not contribute to your eligibility for an ESA traineeship.

 Applicants should be in the last few years of their Bachelors degree or be studying a Master's degree.
-You need to at least be a student (either undergradute or Master's student) when you apply.
+You need to have student status and be enrolled at university for the entire duration of the internship (either undergradute or Master's student).
 For recent graduates, we refer you to the ESA Young Graduate Trainee scheme and the ESA National Trainee scheme.
-For PhD and Post-docs, we refer you to the Network/Partnering Initiative (NPI) and the ESA Research Fellowships.
+For PhD and Post-docs, we refer you to the Open Space Innovation Platform (OSIP) and the ESA Research Fellowships.

-Trainees have to provide their own health insurance, accident insurance and travel expenses.
+- Trainees are responsible for their own health insurance, accident insurance and travel expenses.

 Further information on ESA Trainee Programmes can be found here.

 How to apply